danterolle/gitworkflow/README.md

 # Development Process

-1. Initializing the Git repository: Initialize a new Git repository on your local computer and upload your source files to it.
+### 1. Initializing the Git repository

+Initialize a new Git repository on your local computer and upload your source files to it.

-2. Creating the `dev` branch: Create a new development branch called `dev` from the `main` branch.
+### 2. Creating the `dev` branch

+Create a new development branch called `dev` from the `main` branch.

-3. Creating `feature` branches: Create a new feature branch from the dev branch for each new feature or bug fix.
+### 3. Creating `feature` branches

+Create a new feature branch from the dev branch for each new feature or bug fix.
 Use a descriptive name for the feature branch that helps identify its purpose.
 Use the prefix `feature/` + the name of the branch with the new feature.

+### 4. Developing features

-4. Developing features: Work on the `feature branch` to develop the feature or fix the bug.
+Work on the `feature branch` to develop the feature or fix the bug.

-5. Creating a pull request: Once the feature or bug fix is complete, create a **pull request** from the feature branch to the `dev` branch.
+### 5. Creating a pull request

+Once the feature or bug fix is complete, create a **pull request** from the feature branch to the `dev` branch.
 This will help review and discuss the changes made.

+### 6. Code review

-6. Code review: Team members review and discuss the changes made to the feature or bug fix in the pull request.
+Team members review and discuss the changes made to the feature or bug fix in the pull request.
 If necessary, further changes are made.

-7. Pull request approval: Once the feature or bug fix has been approved, the pull request is merged into the `dev` branch.
+### 7. Pull request approval

+Once the feature or bug fix has been approved, the pull request is merged into the `dev` branch.
-8. Creating the `release` branch: When all planned features for a release have been merged into the dev branch and the code has been tested, create a new release branch from the dev branch.
+### 8. Creating the `release` branch

+When all planned features for a release have been merged into the dev branch and the code has been tested, create a new release branch from the dev branch.
 Assign a unique version number to the release branch.

+### 9. Final development

-9. Final development: Any necessary bug fixes or final modifications are made on the release branch.
+Any necessary bug fixes or final modifications are made on the release branch.

+### 10. Testing

-10. Testing: The code on the release branch is tested to ensure it functions as expected and there are no errors.
+The code on the release branch is tested to ensure it functions as expected and there are no errors.

-11. Creating the release tag: When the release branch has been tested and approved, create a new **release tag** from the release branch to mark the software version.
+### 11. Creating the release tag

+When the release branch has been tested and approved, create a new **release tag** from the release branch to mark the software version.

-12. Merging to the `main` branch: Finally, the `release` branch is merged into the `main` branch for distribution.
+### 12. Merging to the `main` branch

+Finally, the `release` branch is merged into the `main` branch for distribution.
 This marks the end of the development cycle and the software is deployed in production.

+# Conventional Commits